Soccer in Australia: 20th century

-It was not until 1911 that a governing body was formed to oversee soccer activities in the whole of Australia.
-The first such organisation was called the Commonwealth Football Association.
+It was not until 1911 that a national-level organisation, the Commonwealth Football Association, was formed.
 However, this body was superseded by the Australian Soccer Association, which was formed in 1921.

 Australia is regarded as the first country where squad numbers in soccer were used for the first time when Sydney Leichardt and HMS Powerful players displayed numbers on their backs, in 1911.
 One year later, numbering in soccer would be ruled as mandatory in New South Wales.